 The size of the lesion and the type of changes that have occurred in the cells

-If the woman wants to have children in the future
+The patient's desire to have children in the future

-The woman's general health
+The patient's age and general health

-The preference of the woman and her doctor
+Preferences of the patient and the doctor

 About cervical cancer